Learn To Make A DIY Starbucks Cup

 - Transfer tape for applying the vinyl to the Starbucks cup

-- Free Starbucks Cup SVG Files – Available in my FREE Craft, simply fill out the form at the bottom of the page to get your password.
+- Free Starbucks Cup SVG Files – Available in my FREE Craft Library, link at the bottom of the page.

 The first step is to measure your cup logo to see whether it is round or oval.
 Yes, weird I know, but some Starbucks cup logo’s are a perfect circle and some are oval.